Order in Council: Prerogative orders

-An Order in Council made under the royal prerogative is primary legislation and does not depend on any statute for its authority, although an Act of Parliament may change this.
+An order in council made under the royal prerogative does not depend on any statute for its authority, although an act of Parliament may change this.
 This type has become less common with the passage of time, as statutes encroach on areas that used to form part of the royal prerogative.

-Matters which still fall within the royal prerogative and hence are regulated by (prerogative) Orders in Council include dealing with servants of the Crown (e.g., standing orders for civil servants), appointing heads of Crown corporations, governance of British Overseas Territories, making appointments in the Church of England and dealing with international relations.
+Matters which still fall within the royal prerogative and hence are regulated by (prerogative) orders in council include the prorogation of Parliament, royal charters, and the governance of British Overseas Territories.

-Traditionally, Orders in Council are used as a way for the prime minister to make political appointments, but they can also be used to issue simple laws as a sort of decree.
-In times of emergency, a government may issue legislation directly through Orders in Council, forgoing the usual parliamentary procedure.
-Most orders of this sort are eventually formalized according to the traditional lawmaking process, if they are not revoked at the end of the emergency.
-However, in the UK, this power was later superseded by a statutory power to make such Orders in Council under the Civil Contingencies Act 2004.

-British Orders in Council may occasionally be used to effectively reverse court decisions applicable to British Overseas Territories without involving Parliament.
-Within the United Kingdom itself, court decisions can be formally overruled only by an Act of Parliament or by the decision of a higher court on appeal.
+British Orders in Council may occasionally be used to effectively reverse court decisions or enforce British law applicable to British Overseas Territories without involving Parliament such as the Caribbean Territories (Abolition of Death Penalty for Murder) Order 1991.
+Within the United Kingdom itself, court decisions can be formally overruled only by an act of Parliament or by the decision of a higher court on appeal.

 In the rest of the Commonwealth they are used to carry out any decisions made by the cabinet and the executive that would not need to be approved by Parliament.

 It was long thought that prerogative orders, being primary legislation, were not subject to judicial review.
-This was reversed in the 1985 case Council of Civil Service Unions v Minister for the Civil Service, which however allowed for some exceptions, such as national security.
+This was reversed in the 1985 case Council of Civil Service Unions v Minister for the Civil Service, which, however, allowed for some exceptions, such as national security.
 A given prerogative order therefore may or may not be subject to judicial review, depending on its nature.